 What you can do

-- Write down any symptoms you're experiencing, and for how long.
+- Write down your symptoms and when they started.

 Questions to ask your doctor at your initial appointment include: